dhollenbeck/handlebars-internals/docs/data/config.md

 # Config Data in Partials

-You can access config data using the special '@' identifier regardless of the context.
+You can access config data using the private '@' identifier regardless of the context.

 ```js
 Handlebars.registerPartial('partial', '{{@feature}},');